apayne185/CompProgramming-2-Project-/README.md

    - cmake --build .        #builds the project
    - .\RecipeManagerExecutable       #run the executable

+**THESE WERE OLD STEPS.
+SETUP.BAT AUTOMATES THIS FOR WINDOWS.
+WE WILL NEED A MACOS VERSION OF THIS.

 changes made:
    - removed all classes from finalcode.cpp (changed name to main.cpp)